Procedural Direction WC2 – Interim payment directions

 Resolving the dispute

-29. At the telephone conference, the delegate will determine the appropriate way to resolve the dispute.
+29. At the online conference, the delegate will determine the appropriate way to resolve the dispute.
 The delegate will attempt to bring the parties to an agreed resolution of the dispute.

-30. The telephone conference is an opportunity for the parties to canvass all relevant issues, clarify the scope of the dispute, and resolve the matter without the need for a formal determination.
-Parties should be prepared to enter into genuine settlement discussions during the telephone conference.
+30. The online conference is an opportunity for the parties to canvass all relevant issues, clarify the scope of the dispute, and resolve the matter without the need for a formal determination.
+Parties should be prepared to enter into genuine settlement discussions during the online conference.

-31. If the parties agree to resolve the dispute, the Commission will issue a consent interim payment direction shortly after the conclusion of the telephone conference.
+31. If the parties agree to resolve the dispute, the Commission will issue a consent interim payment direction shortly after the conclusion of the online conference.

 32. If the dispute does not resolve, the delegate will give the parties an opportunity to provide submissions with reference to relevant evidence in support of their respective positions.
 Before determining the dispute or issuing a decision, the delegate: